 There are several different thoughts on how old Konya really is, but it is definitely known to be one of the most ancient settlements in Anatolia.
 Some excavations have shown evidence the area was inhabited during the Neolithic Period, or late Stone Age of 7000 BC, with others believing the region was first inhabited between 4000 – 3000 BC.

 The city first came under the influence of the Hittites around 1500 BC.
 This reign only lasted until 1200 BC when Indo-European Sea People took control of the area.
 The area of Konya then went through several other chains of command, including; the Phrygians in the 8th century, the Xenophon, the Cimmerian invaders in 690 BC and the Persian Empire until Alexander the Great took control.
 After the death of Alexander the Great, like so many other towns, Konya came under the rule of Selecus I Nicator, then the king of Pergamon.
 However after the last king of Pergamon, Attalus III died without an heir, the empire was turned over to the Romans.

 Once the Roman Empire took control of Konya, known as Iconium then, the town was visited several times by Saints Paul and Barnabas.
-In Chrisitan legend, Konya is the birth place of Saint Thecla.
-There is little left to indicate Konya was ever Chrisitian, besides a few ruined churches.
+In Christian legend, Konya is the birthplace of Saint Thecla.
+There is little left to indicate Konya was ever Christian, besides a few ruined churches.